alemorvan/documentation/docs/guides/custom-linux-kernel.md

 !!! warning "warning: Avoid Needless Kernel Upgrades"

-    Bear in mind that if you have a working system that is stable and well behaved, there is little reason to upgrade the kernel unless one of these conditions holds for you:
+    Bear in mind that if you have a working system that is stable and well-behaved, there is little reason to upgrade the kernel unless one of these conditions holds for you:

     - A security or bug fix affects your system and must be applied
     - You need a specific new feature in a stable release

-    In the case of a security fix, decide whether the risk really affects you - for example, if the security issue is found in a device driver that you do not use, then there may be no reason to upgrade.
-In the case of a bug fix release, read carefully through the release notes and decide if the bugs really affect you-if you have a stable system, upgrading the kernel with patches you never use may be pointless.
+    In the case of a security fix, decide whether the risk affects you - for example if the security issue is found in a device driver that you do not use, then there may be no reason to upgrade.
+In the case of a bug fix release, read carefully through the release notes and decide if the bugs affect you-if you have a stable system, upgrading the kernel with patches you never use may be pointless.

     On production systems, the kernel should not simply be upgraded just to have “the latest kernel”; you should have a truly compelling reason to upgrade.